pjbartlein/PaleoCalAdjust/README.md

 #### 4.3 Simulation ages and simulation years

 Inspection shows that different models employ different starting dates in their output files for both present-day (*piControl*) and paleo (e.g. *midHolocene*) simulations.
 For models that use a noleap (constant 365-day year) calendar, such as CCSM4, the starting date is not an issue, but for MPI-ESM-P, which has a proleptic Gregorian calendar, or CNRM-CM5, with a "standard" (i.e. mixed Julian/Gregorian) calendar as examples, the specific starting date influences the date of the vernal equinox through the occurrence of individual leap years.
-For example, in the CMIP5/PMIP4 *midHolocene* simulations, output from MPI-ESM-P starts in 1850 CE, and that from CNRM-CM5 in 2050 CE (and it can be verified that leap years in the output files occur in a fashion consistent with the "modern" calendar).
+For example, in the CMIP5/PMIP4 *midHolocene* simulations, output from MPI-ESM-P starts in 1850 CE, and that from CNRM-CM5 in 2050 CE (and it can be verified that leap years in those output files occur in a fashion consistent with the "modern" calendar).
 Consequently, we make a distinction between two notions of time here: 1) the simulation age, expressed in (negative) years BP 1950 CE, and 2) the simulation year, expressed in years CE.
 The simulation age controls the orbital parameter values, while the simulation year, along with the specification of the CF-compliant calendar attribute, controls the date of the vernal equinox.

 #### 4.4 Month-length programs and subprograms